What is Cloud Management?

 Why is cloud management important?

-Cloud management is not only important for today’s enterprise organisations, it is absolutely critical for data environments in general – especially since hybrid cloud and multicloud environments have become increasingly common.
-Without cloud management, there would be no way of making compute power, security oversight or applications accessible to the end user.
+Cloud management is not only important to today’s enterprise organizations, it is absolutely critical to data environments in general—especially since hybrid cloud and multi-cloud environments have become increasingly common.
+Without cloud management, there would be no way of making compute power, security oversight, or applications accessible to the end-user.
 It would also restrict IT administrators from being able to broadly assess all data environments in order to establish protection against threats and attacks.

 What are the challenges of cloud management?

-The main challenge of cloud management lies in managing multicloud environments.
-With most organisations’ data living across hybrid cloud environments, IT administrators must take a broad approach at handling a variety of management applications and dashboards.
-This can get overwhelming for ITDMs and management capacity can be negatively affected due to the sheer volume of manpower and time required to maintain oversight.
+The main challenge of cloud management lies in managing multi-cloud environments.
+With most organizations’ data living across hybrid cloud environments, IT administrators must take a broad approach at handling a variety of management applications and dashboards.
+This can get overwhelming to ITDMs, and management capacity can be negatively affected due to the sheer volume of manpower and time required to maintain oversight.

-The cost of efficient management tools – and manpower to run the systems – can be high.
-Management tools must be flexible to give users a meaningful view into the occurrences of their organisation’s services and applications.
-There is often a critical cost associated with the abilities of these tools – you get what you pay for.
-This poses a challenge to smaller organisations, as they might not have access to the resources they need to effectively secure their data across cloud environments and to protect themselves from the complex attacks that hackers initiate.
+Cost of efficient management tools, and manpower to run the systems, can be high.
+Management tools must be flexible to give users a meaningful view into the occurrences of their organization’s services and applications.
+There is often a critical cost associated with the abilities of these tools—you get what you pay for.
+This poses a challenge to smaller organizations, as they might not have access to the resources they need to effectively secure their data across cloud environments and protect themselves from the complex attacks that hackers initiate.

 How is cloud management different from cloud computing?